Table of Contents

 Benefits of Using Cloud as a Service Applications

-Organisations are now adopting to remote working practices to make the most of the time of travelling employees and attract shelf-talent that is not within the company’s geographic location, in particular this is forced on organisations due to the current Covid 19 pandemic.
+Organisations are now adopting remote working practices to make the most of the time of travelling employees and attract shelf-talent that is not within the company’s geographic location, in particular, this is forced on organisations due to the current Covid 19 pandemic.

 Many people have now shifted to non-traditional work environments such as coffee shops, co-working spaces, and their own homes.

 Thankfully, there’s nothing to worry about the issue of security with cloud computing as they allow users to access core applications from any device and web browser without the need for a secure connection for instance a VPN.

 5. Ensure the organisation's security